 The Time to Climb Challenges can be themed!
 To see an example of a Time to Climb Challenge click here to download your own copy of the classroom and choose a lesson to explore!

-5. Open Ended Questions
+5. Digital Classroom Must-Have: Open Ended Questions

-Polls and multiple choice questions are wonderful for checking student understanding of material.
+Polls and multiple choice questions are wonderful for checking student understanding of the material.
 However, open ended questions can provide you with a deeper insight as to how well students actually understand the material.

 The open ended questions within Nearpod prompt students to respond to questions in their own words.
 Students that fully understand what they are learning will be able to articulate this understanding in writing as well as with short answer questions.
 If they are still struggling, you’ll be able to see that from their response and can follow up with appropriate leveled information or materials to get them up to speed.